 Gifted and Talented at Skinner

-Skinner Middle School staff and students are engaged in a single-minded pursuit of high academic achievement for all.
-Teachers provide differentiated instruction for gifted learners that is rigorous and engaging including the use of extension activities for their subject areas to ensure students are challenged individually.
+Skinner Middle School staff and students are engaged in a single-minded pursuit of high academic achievement.
+Teachers provide instruction for all learners that is rigorous and engaging and extend the learning in their subject areas by encouraging students to dig deeper through assignment extensions.
+We also offer a robust enrichment program (see programming options below).

 For more information about gifted programming, please contact Skinner’s GT coordinator, Ms. Becca Glosser via email at rebecca_glosser1@dpsk12.net